dumberjs/dumberjs.github.io/resources.md

 `dumber` wraps `.wasm` files into AMD modules.
 You can just use `import foo from './foo.wasm';` in your code.

-wasm is bundled in JavaScript bundle file under base64 encoding.
+wasm is bundled inside final JavaScript bundle file under base64 encoding.

 ## 3. json files